So, sometimes I cheat because on Halloween things get hectic here.

 OUR PODCAST – DOGS ARE SMARTER THAN PEOPLE.

-Carrie offers solo writing coach services.
-For more about Carrie’s individual coaching, click here.
+I offer solo writing coach services.
+For more about my individual coaching, click here.

-Our Write.
+The Write.
 Submit.
 Support. format is designed to embrace all aspects of the literary life.
-This six-month course will offer structure and support not only to your writing lives and the manuscripts at hand, but also to the roller coaster ride of submissions: whether that be submitting to agents or, if agented, weathering the submissions to editors.
+This six-month course will offer structure and support not only to our writing lives but also to the roller coaster ride of submissions: whether that be submitting to agents or, if agented, weathering the submissions to editors.
 We will discuss passes that come in, submissions requests, feedback we aren’t sure about, where we are feeling directed to go in our writing lives, and more.
 Learn more here!

 “Carrie’s feedback is specific, insightful and extremely helpful.
 She is truly invested in helping each of us move forward to make our manuscripts the best they can be.”

 “Carrie just happens to be one of those rare cases of extreme talent and excellent coaching.”

 IN THE WOODS – READ AN EXCERPT, ORDER NOW!

 My new book, IN THE WOODS, is out!

 It’s with Steve Wedel.
 It’s scary and one of Publisher’s Weekly’s Buzz Books for Summer 2019.
 There’s an excerpt of it there and everything!
 But even cooler (for me) they’ve deemed it buzz worthy!
 Buzz worthy seems like an awesome thing to be deemed!